drabo/opensearch-curator/kubefiles/README.md

 # Opensearch Curator Helm Chart

-This directory contains a Kubernetes chart to deploy the [Opensearch Curator](https://pypi.org/project/curator-opensearch/).
+This directory contains a Kubernetes chart to deploy the <a href="https://pypi.org/project/curator-opensearch/" target="_blank" rel="noopener noreferrer">Opensearch Curator</a>

 ## Prerequisites